exercism/pharo-smalltalk/docs/ABOUT.md

 - **Simple & Powerful:** No constructors, no type declarations, no interfaces and no primitive types.
 Yet it's a powerful and elegant language with a full syntax that fits on a postcard!
 It's magic is objects and messages all the way down.
 - **Live & Immersive:** Immediate feedback at any moment of your development: Developing, testing, debugging.
 Even in production environments, you will never be stuck waiting for compilation and deployment!
-- **Amazing Debugging:** The environment includes a debugger unlike anything you've seen before.
+- **Amazing for Debugging:** The environment includes a debugger unlike anything you've seen before.
 It allows you to step through code, restart the execution of methods, create methods on the fly, and much more!
-- **Thoughtful Community:** Pharo is yours, made by an incredible community, with more than 100 contributors for the last revision and many more contributing constantly with frameworks and libraries.
+- **Helpful Community:** Pharo is yours, made by an incredible community, with more than 100 contributors on the last revision and many more contributing constantly with frameworks, libraries and advice.